tsirilson/flexified/README.md

 import 'flexified/src/styles.scss';

 export default Vue.extend({
-  name: 'Flexbox',
+  name: 'Flexified',
   data: function () {
     return {
-      mobileWidthThreshold: 768,
+      mobileWidthThreshold: 768, // Optional
-      itemCount: 34,
+      itemCount: 8, // Reflect the number of children
       padding: 14,
       classList: ['']
     }
   },
   methods: {
     getClassList (): void {
-      this.classList = Flexified.getClassNames(this.itemCount, this.mobileWidthThreshold)
+      this.classList = Flexified.getClassNames(this.itemCount, this.mobileWidthThreshold) // Second parameter is optional
     },
-    onResize(event) {
+    onResize(event: any): void {
       this.getClassList()
     }
   },
   mounted() {
-    this.getClassList()
+    this.getClassList() //
-    window.addEventListener('resize', this.onResize)
-  }
+    window.addEventListener('resize', this.onResize) // Update the flexbox on resize to enable responsivness }
 });
 </script>